1. Drainage Solutions

 There are more reasons that can contribute to your pipes collapsing but the above are the most common that you will find as the culprit.

-What to do if my pipes are collapsed?
+What to do if my pipes have collapsed?

 Unfortunately, the only way to fix a collapsed pipe is to remove the collapsed section and replace it with a new piece of pipe.
 This plumbing problem is often quite invasive as it requires having to dig down to the pipe either through the lawn or garden and in some cases through the concrete slab of the home or patio.